Generating Permutations with Restricted Containers: Potentially Non-D-Finite Classes

 A function $f(x)$ is said to be \emph{differentially algebraic} if there exists some $k \geq 0$ and some polynomial $P(x_1, x_2, \ldots, x_{k+2})$ such that

 for all $x$.
-Equation (\ref{ADE}) is called an \emph{algebraic differential equation}.
+Equation \eqref{ADE} is called an \emph{algebraic differential equation}.
 All algebraic and differentially finite (D-finite) generating functions are also differentially algebraic.
-For an example of a differentially algebraic series that is neither algebraic nor differentially finite consider the Bell numbers, whose exponential generating function $B(x)$ satisfies

-(Klazar~\cite{Klazar:Bell-numbers-th:} proves that the ordinary generating function for the Bell numbers is not differentially algebraic.)
 We have written a Maple program to use terms of a counting sequence to guess an algebraic differential equation which might be satisfied by the generating function of a given sequence.
-This program has not been able to guess algebraic differential equations that might be satisfied by any of the generating functions considered in this section.
-In light of this, we make the following conjecture.
+This program has not been able to guess an algebraic differential equation that might be satisfied by the generating function for $\Av(4123,4231,4312)$, despite searching through all possible algebraic differential equations